 Since Medicare open enrollment started more than two weeks ago, the Minnesota Star Tribune has found numerous examples where online materials from these health insurers list hospitals and clinics as “in-network” for 2025 even though they’re operated by five health systems that have announced they’ll be going out-of-network next year.

-“It’s definitely misleading to the consumer and I think it’s going to create a problem for consumers, who typically are going to look at a plan’s website for their provider directory,” said Jack Hoadley, a health policy researcher at Georgetown University.
+“It’s definitely misleading to the consumer, and I think it’s going to create a problem for consumers, who typically are going to look at a plan’s website for their provider directory,” said Jack Hoadley, a health policy researcher at Georgetown University.

-After checking the listings, seniors might unknowingly pick a health plan that will have them pay higher out-of-network rates next year to keep seeing their doctors, or will effectively block them from scheduling appointments — unless the insurers and health care providers agree to network contracts in coming months.
+After checking the listings, seniors might unknowingly pick a health plan that will have them pay higher out-of-network rates next year to keep seeing their doctors, or effectively block them from scheduling appointments — unless the insurers and health care providers agree to network contracts in coming months.

 “Unfortunately, these listings are not providing accurate information based on the withdrawal of the providers from the plans,” Kelli Jo Greiner of the Minnesota Board on Aging said in a statement.
 “We have notified [the federal government] that the provider results do not appear to be accurate.”